-- The land has been declared 'state land', and thus Palestinians are forbidden to build on it, but the land is open for settlement expansion. - The land is deemed too close to one of Israel's colonial settlements. - Collective punishment of people involved in the Palestinian resistance and their families. - Not having 'proper' planning permission, particularly in Area C of the West Bank (see below).
+• The land has been declared 'state land', and thus Palestinians are forbidden to build on it, but the land is open for settlement expansion.7 • The land is deemed too close to one of Israel's colonial settlements.

+• Collective punishment of people involved in the Palestinian resistance and their families. • Not having 'proper' planning permission, particularly in Area C of the West Bank (see below).
 Planning permission is almost never granted for Palestinians.
-Since 2000, only 226 of 5,475 applications by Palestinians for planning permission in the West Bank have been granted. - The land that structures are built on is deemed agricultural land by the occupation authorities. - The occupation authority deems the land a 'national park' or an area of archaeological interest.

-Area C covers an incredible 60% of the West Bank

-The occupation deems the land a military area or firing zone.
+Since 2000, only 226 of 5,475 applications by Palestinians for planning permission in the West Bank have been granted.8 • The land that structures are built on is deemed agricultural land by the occupation authorities. • The occupation authority deems the land a 'national park' or an area of archaeological interest.9 Area C covers an incredible 60% of the West Bank10 • The occupation deems the land a military area or firing zone.

-Areas A, B and C

-Under the Oslo agreement of 1993, the West Bank was divided into three zones of control.
+Areas A, B and C Under the Oslo agreement of 1993, the West Bank was divided into three zones of control.
 'Area A' was supposed to be under Palestinian control, 'Area B' jointly controlled and 'Area C' under Israeli jurisdiction.

 The agreement was supposed to be an interim measure until the creation of a Palestinian state which would take control of all three areas, save for any areas which were subject to future agreements between the parties.
 Of course, the agreement never progressed to the next stage, but 25 years later the Israeli state is still twisting the interim measures to its advantage.
 State policy is to stamp out Palestinian livelihoods and communities in Area C, and give the land to the expanding Israeli settlements.
 Palestinians are barred from building any new structures, and this is enforced by demolitions.

-Another key way that the Israeli occupation's Civil Administration justifies its demolitions is through denying communities 'master plans': maps of permitted construction which would allow them to build structures legally.
-In the West Bank's South Hebron Hills, for example, the Civil Administration claims that it is basing its demolition policy on the British mandate's 1942 'master plan' for the area, which, they argue, earmarked it as agricultural land.
-The British 'master plan', of course, did not take into account population growth, or the movement of refugees who migrated to the area after the Zionist ethnic cleansing of the Naqab (Negev) desert from 1947-9.
+Another key way that the Israeli occupation's Civil Administration justifies its demolitions is through Right: Area C makes up roughly 60% of the West Bank.
+In this map, area C is coloured in dark grey.
+Map by B'Tselem denying communities 'master plans': maps of permitted construction which would allow them to build structures legally.
+In the West Bank's South Hebron Hills, for example, the Civil Administration claims that it is basing its demolition policy on the British mandate's 1942 'master plan' for the area, which, they argue, earmarked it as agricultural land.11 The British 'master plan', of course, did not take into account population growth, or the movement of refugees who migrated to the area after the Zionist ethnic cleansing of the Naqab (Negev) desert from 1947-9.